A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Penalized joint estimation of group-structured NLMEM

-The penalized SAEM algorithm consists in iteratively maximizing the penalized stochastic approximation of the conditional expectation $Q_{k}(\theta)$:
+The penalized SAEM algorithm consists in iteratively maximizing the penalized stochastic approximation of the conditional expectation $Q_{k}(\theta)$: \begin{linenomath}

-where $\lambda_{F}$ and $\lambda_{V}$ are two tuning parameters that control the penalty strength and that have to be calibrated.
-When $\lambda_{F}=\lambda_{V}=0$, the estimates correspond to the classical maximum likelihood estimates.
+\end{linenomath} where $\lambda_{F}$ and $\lambda_{V}$ are two tuning parameters to be calibrated (see Section \ref{sec:BIC}) that control the penalty strength.
+When $\lambda_{F}=\lambda_{V}=0$, the estimates correspond to the standard maximum likelihood estimates.
 For large enough values, the vector of penalized differences is set to zero ($P \mu =0$ and$/$or $P \mbox{diag}(\Omega^{-1}) =0$).

 The penalized SAEM is the standard SAEM except for the M-step: a fused lasso penalized regression problem is solved for both fixed effects and random effects variances updates, with fixed tuning parameters $\lambda_{F}$ and $\lambda_{V}$.
 At iteration $k$, it corresponds to (Box $1$):

-We now turn to the description of the two update steps for the fixed effects and the random effects variances.
+We now turn to the description of the two update steps, for the fixed effects and the random effects variances respectively.